Fsu0413/openssl-externalCMake/readme.md

 1. CMake is widely used in open source projects.
 It supports a majority of common platforms and is easy for users to using it.
 1. I'm slightly more familiar with CMake than other Makefile generators.
+1. CMake itself is also a full-featured script interpretor with a lot of common file operations built-in (cmake -P / -E).
+With CMake one can create a simple runnable script on its own and does not depends on any other script interpretor.

 Not using autotools is because it has poor support on Windows.
+It depends on full unix instructions even if the target platform is Microsoft Visual Studio.
 Not using other generators is because I have never used them before.

 (I hate using Gradle!
 But Android application development needs it)